robbintt/outlines/summaries/rules_for_radicals_1971.md

 The book is dated in some political terminology.
 See the below list for clarifications.

 - `radical` means `activist` in 2017
-- `revolution` means `political revolution` in 2017 (not violent revolution)
+- `revolution` means `political revolution` in 2017
-    - Although, Alinsky sometimes refers to actual revolutions in the same umbrella term and context.
+    - Although, Alinsky doesn't make this strict distinction between whether violence is actually used.
 - `reformation` means `reorganization of values or priorities` for your `political base`